jellyphishlabs/jellyphishlabs/HTGSIC.md

 - Q: Vendors, what in the world are those?
 - A: Think companies that supply security services or tools to other companies.
 - Vendor conferences are usually for their victi... *cough* I mean customers, to try and sell them more product and explain their already convoluted solutions even more poorly.
 Alk'q zljb clo jb lh, yrq qefkh xilkd qeb ifkbp lc Zirkh .hlkc, Jbifxqbpq Bum., Apzxibo Pbkfqe.
-- Sounds like FUN?
-Think again...
+- Sounds like FUN, right?

 ## In-Person Meetups